stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 Narrative log entries read like a diary of actions taken to accomplish a task.
 These are vital to reproducing production issues in a development environment and rapid remediation.
 Some key goals for these types of entries are:

 - Log API request params so you can replicate an API call locally
-- Significant branching decisions and values used to make those decisions
+- Log significant branching decisions and values used to make those decisions
-- Out of process calls.
+- Log out of process calls.
 If that process is not monitored by your log aggregator, request params, call duration, and response status should be logged to provide a more complete task view.

-## What should I be logging
+## What should I be logging?

 Logging should be minimal, yet meet the above goals.